SarthakMakhija/tech-lessons/_posts/2023-02-24-count-min-sketch.md

 type row []byte
 ```
 `CountMinSketch` contains the following:
 1. A matrix of a byte array to store the counters.
+Each row will contain `W` cells and each cell containing a byte.
-The total number of rows (or the total number of hash functions) is limited to four in the above code.
+2. The total number of rows (or the total number of hash functions) is limited to four in the above code.
 So, D here is 4.
-2. An array of seed values of type `uint64` will be used to generate the hash of the data element.
+3. An array of seed values of type `uint64` will be used to generate the hash of the data element.
-3. Total number of counters
+4. Total number of counters

 >We plan to use an approach called "four-bit counter", with the lower four bits of a byte to store the counter for a key *K1* and the upper four bits to store the counter for another key *K2*.
 That means a byte will store the counts for two values.